testmigrator/guimigrator/README.md

 The tool will automatically parse and migrate UI resources, layouts, and views from the res directory.

-### Step 2: Translate Android UI
+### Step 2: Transpile Android UI

 Execute the `Main` class.

 - 2.1 First, navigate to the main directory: `src/main/java`.
 - 2.2 Open `Main.java` in any IDE, and then run the main class.

-this process will translate Android UI elements.
+this process will transpile Android UI elements.

 ## Results